hasadna/OpenPension-website/README.md

         >bower install
         >npm install grunt -g
         >grunt
+5. Update db connection string in server/config.json (ask somebody if you dont have it)

-5. Run the server (default port is 3000)
+6. Run the server (default port is 3000)

         >node server/app.js

-6. To run the server in dev mode:
+7. To run the server in dev mode:

 	Install node-dev (globally)